Child Psychiatry Curriculum

 Forensic Consultation

-III.
 Elective/Scholarly Activity/Group Quality Improvement

 Every fellow also completes a scholarly project by the end of the second year.
-In the past, fellows have chosen a wide range of projects, including conducting a pilot research project on pharmacological treatment of weight gain in adolescents on neuroleptic medications, developing a school-based curriculum on cyber-bullying, and incorporating screening for food insecurity into the Child and Adolescent Outpatient Psychiatry Department.
+In the past, fellows have chosen a wide range of projects, including: conducting a pilot research project on pharmacological treatment of weight gain in adolescents on neuroleptic medications; developing a school-based curriculum on cyber-bullying; and incorporating screening for food insecurity into the Child and Adolescent Outpatient Psychiatry Department.

 In addition, fellows work together to complete a longitudinal group quality/performance improvement project, focused on supporting health equity among our patients.
 Each of these experiences may be mentored by faculty within or outside of CHA.